 Guru Nanak Ayruvedic Medical College & Research Institute

-The importance of Ayurveda has undoubtedly increased in current scenario where conventional medicine, finds itself unable to fight many disease.
+The importance of Ayurveda has undoubtedly increased in current scenario where conventional medicine, finds itself unable to fight many diseases.
 The medical research today is entangled in rapidly increasing struggle against microbes that develop resistance to nearly all drugs tried on them.
 The patients ,not able to bear the side effects of conventional antibiotics are now turning towards alternative medical therapy esp.
 Ayurveda.

 Central and state Government in our country have implemented various schemes to develop and promote Ayurveda through medical care, education and research.
-Government of India has given shape to the recommendations of various commits regarding development of Indian Medicine (ISM) and established Central Council of research in Indian.
-Medicine and Homeopathy (CCRIM & H) in 1969.
+Government of India has given shape to the recommendations of various committs regarding development of Indian System Medicine (ISM) and established Central Council of research in Indian Medicine and Homeopathy (CCRIM & H) in 1969.
 The council has established major Institutes and projects for research in Ayurveda, Unani .
 Siddha and Homeopathy.
 Central Council for research in Ayurveda and Siddha (CCRAS), one of the four successor council of CCRIM & H was establish in 1978.
 This step further intensified research in Ayurveda and Siddha.

 Ayurveda Research Institutes in India and abroad are in the process of substantiating the ancient wisdom of Ayurveda with the parameters of modern medical science also.
-Millions of dollars are being spent on studying the medicinal properties of plants like Neem Tulsi and Guggul etc. Many groups in Germany, US < Britain and Japan are working to explore the hidden treasure of Ayurveda in its original form.
+Millions of dollars are being spent on studying the medicinal properties of plants like Neem Tulsi and Guggul etc. Many groups in Germany, US, Britain and Japan are working to explore the hidden treasure of Ayurveda in its original form.